-Bear in mind that mountains can practically create their own weather so you should be ready to face a mix of everything!
+Remember, mountains can make their own weather, so you should be ready for anything!

 Typically, January is the coldest month averaging between 12 °F (-11 °C) at night and 23 °F (-5 °C) during the daytime, while July is the hottest at around 73 °F (23 °C).